openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

 An image entity has an identifier (ID) that is guaranteed to be unique within the endpoint to which it belongs.
 The ID is used as a token in request URIs to interact with that specific image.

 An image is always guaranteed to have the following attributes: id, status, visibility, protected, tags, created_at, file and self.
-The other attribtues defined in the `image` schema below are guaranteed to be defined, but will only be returned with an image entity if they have been explicitly set.
+The other attributes defined in the `image` schema below are guaranteed to be defined, but will only be returned with an image entity if they have been explicitly set.

 A client may set arbitrarily-named attributes on their images if the `image` json-schema allows it.
 These user-defined attributes will appear like any other image attributes.
 See [documentation](http://tools.ietf.org/html/draft-zyp-json-schema-03#section-5.4) of the additionalProperties json-schema attribute.